MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 To remove a color from the colors history, right-click a color and select **Remove**.

-To export the colors history, right-click a color and hover over **Export**.
+To export the colors history, select and hold (or right-click) a color and select **Export**.
 You can group the exported values by colors or formats.

 ## Settings